All Episodes

 Eugene Robinson wasn't through.

-Eugene Robinson, columnist Washington Post wanted to weigh in on what's going on in Wisconsin.
+Eugene Robinson, columnist Washington Post, wanted to weigh in on what's going on in Wisconsin.

-I'm not entirely sure that Scott Walker is going to come out of this as uh smelling as sweet as everybody else seems to think he is.
+I'm not entirely sure that Scott Walker is going to come out of this as smelling as sweet as everybody else seems to think he is.

 He's kind of made organized labor kind of cool, made young people pay attention to organized labor in a way that they hadn't in a while.

-Um, this might not be the worst thing that could happen to the labor movement.
+So as a kind of organizing tool, as a rallying cause, You know, this might not be the worst thing that could happen to the labor movement.

 Really?

-Organized labor is cool?
+Organized labor is cool from Eugene Robinson?

-Takes me into a story here that appears in the Los Angeles Times, and this this story is highly gratifying to me.
+Takes me into a story here that appears in the Los Angeles Times.

 We have been talking about Wisconsin, what it means, also Ohio, Indiana, and the potential for Armageddon.